 Expect pricing fractionally above this car's cousin, the Peugeot 3008.
-Which means a £27,000-£38,500 bracket, spread across 'Sense Plus', 'Shine' and 'C-Series Edition' trim levels.
+Which means a £28,000-£38,500 bracket, spread across 'Sense Plus', 'Shine', e-series and 'C-Series Edition' trim levels.
 Even with base 'Sense Plus' trim, owners benefit from features including 18-inch 'Pulsar' diamond-cut alloy wheels, a reversing camera, front and rear parking sensors, Keyless Entry & Start and electric folding exterior mirrors.
 With 'Shine Trim', buyers enjoy the Drive Assist Pack with Adaptive Cruise Control, Advanced Comfort Seats with Alcantara upholstery and Active Safety Brake with video and radar assistance, while the 'Urban Black' interior ambience brings an upmarket feel to the cabin.
 The 'C-Series Edition' sits at the top of the range.
 It has been tailored specifically for the UK market and gains a 'Perla Nera Black' bi-tone roof with an exclusive Anodised Bronze Colour Pack.
 There is also an opening panoramic glass sunroof, wireless charging and a motorised tailgate with hands-free access.
 Safety-wise, there are a total of 19 driver-assistance systems available across the range, including Highway Driver Assist, Adaptive Cruise Control and Active Lane Departure Warning.
 Buyers can heavily personalise their C5 Aircross, creating a model that suits them perfectly, primarily through Colour Packs which add flourishes to the front air intakes and the side Airbump panels.
 Four Colour Packs are available: Glossy Black, Dark Chrome, Anodised Bronze and Energetic Blue.
 There's also a wide choice of body paint colours intended to complement the more assertive look: Polar White, Pearl White, Perla Nera Black, Platinum Grey, Cumulus Grey and a fresh shade, Eclipse Blue.